CommonAccord/Site-Org/Doc/BlockchainWorkshops/LLC/LLC_Form.01.md

 2.4.Ti=Principal Office

-2.4.sec=The Company’s principal office will initially be at {Co.Addr.1,2}, but it may be relocated by the Managers at any time.
+2.4.sec=The Company's principal office will initially be at {Co.Addr.1,2}, but it may be relocated by the Managers at any time.

 2.5.Ti=Designated Office and Agent for Service of Process

 2.5.sec=The Company's initial designated office will be at the Principal Office and the name of its initial agent for service of process at that address will be {Co.Regis.Name.Full}.
-The Company’s designated office and its agent for service of process may only be changed by filing notice of the change with the State of Delaware.
+The Company's designated office and its agent for service of process may only be changed by filing notice of the change with the State of Delaware.

 2.6.Ti=Purposes and Powers